-Independent research shows that 91% of organizations have experienced outbound email security incidents in their Microsoft 365 environments (download the full report here for more insights).
+Independent research shows that 91% of organizations have experienced outbound email security incidents in their Microsoft 365 environments.
 Human error is the primary cause of these incidents, whether that's adding an incorrect recipient, attaching the wrong file, or forgetting to use the Bcc field.
-For a quick introduction to human error on email, read our article 'What is a misdirected email?'.
+Read our article 'What is a misdirected email?' for a quick introduction to human error in email.

 If you've sent an email that contains sensitive data (such as personal information, privileged information, or corporate data) to the wrong person, make sure you inform your Security, Compliance and Risk, or IT team immediately.
 Timely investigation and remediation can limit the impact of these incidents for any data subjects involved and for your organization.
 Additionally, if this type of incident happens frequently to you or others in your organization, it might be useful for them to know that we have more resources on email data loss prevention (DLP) on our blog and provide Egress Prevent, an advanced email security solution that addresses this information.